LEARNAcademy/syllabus/rails/fullstack.md

 - Can see a submit button
 - Can navigate back from the edit page to the blog post show page

-**Story 7: In order to interact with the blog post application, as a user of the application, I need to update an existing blog post.**
+**Story 7**: In order to interact with the blog post application, as a user of the application, I need to update an existing blog post.

-**Branch:** blog-update
+**Branch**: blog-update

 **Acceptance Criteria**